 If you feel that you would like to discuss something in more depth, it might be helpful to make a follow-up appointment to see a teacher.

 You can take a friend or relative with you to parents evenings if you feel nervous about going.
-It might also help to visit BBC Learning for more information on what happens and what to do at parents evenings.
+It might also help to visit the working parent for more information on what happens and what to do at parents evenings.